Form W-2 Reporting for SIMPLE IRA Contributions

 Employer Contributions:

-- Employer contributions to an employee's SIMPLE IRA are
+Employer contributions to an employee's SIMPLE IRA are

 NOT subject

-FUTA taxes.
+to FUTA taxes.

 Employee Salary Reduction Contributions:

-- Employee salary reduction contributions
+Employee salary reduction contributions

-ARE subject to FUTA
+are subject to FUTA

 taxes.

-- FUTA taxes are strictly an employer-paid tax;
+FUTA taxes are strictly an employer-paid tax;

 you do